IgorLuka1976/BackUp_Scenario/README.md

 # BackUp_Scenario
-Backup datebase scenario for a large, mission-critical, 24x7 database and  Recovery Point Objective (RPO) = 5min
+Backup datebase scenario for a large, mission-critical, 24x7 database and  Recovery Point Objective (RPO) = 5min with file names for differential and incremental backups, that include the datenow-date of backup

 This scenario consists of 3 steps:
    1.Full database backup at 03:00 every Sunday